noir-lang/noir/README.md

 ### What is PLONKY2?

 PLONKY2 is a zkSNARK built by [Polygon Labs](https://polygon.technology/), with efficiency, decomposition and size in mind.
-A proof can be generated 100x faster than other systems, proofs can be split into subproofs and distributed across hundreds or thousands of machines, and it provides the ability to shrink proofs down to \<50kb in seconds.
+Recursive proofs can be generated faster than other systems.
+This enables proofs to be split into subproofs and distributed across hundreds or thousands of machines, and it provides the ability to shrink proofs down dramatically in seconds.

 A simple programming language to write ZK programs, with fast-to-generate, distributed and small in size proofs gives us the best of both worlds.
 The